mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

 * There are two kinds of pleasure for which Epicurus framed technical terms: there is the kinetic pleasure of quenching one's third, and the static pleasure that supervenes when one's thirst has been quenched.

+## Stoic ethics

+* The drive towards the preservation and progress of one's own constitution is something more primitive than the desire for pleasure, since it occurs in plants as well as animals, and even in humans is often exercised without consciousness.
+* Zeno: the end of life is ‘to live in agreement with Nature.’
+* Each of us, according to Hierocles, stands at the center of a series of concentric circles.
+The first circle surrounding my individual mind contains my body and its needs .The second contains my immediate family, and the third and fourth contain extensions of my family.
+Then come circles of neighbors, at varying distances, plus the circle that contains all my co-nationals.
+The outermost and largest circle encompasses the whole human race.
+If I am virtuous I will try to draw these circles closer together, treating cousins as if they were brothers, and constantly transferring people from outer circles to inner circles.
+The Stoics coined a special word for the process thus pcturesquely described: ‘oikeiosis’, literally ‘homification’.
+* Living in agreement with nature was, for the Stoics, equivalent to living according to virtue.
+Their best-known moral tenet was that virtue alone was necessary and sufficient for happiness.
+Virtue was not only the final end and the supreme good: it was also the only real good.
+* There are things that are good (in agreement with nature), evil (those are against nature), and then there are ‘indifferent matters’.
+* Indifferent matters, were not all on the same level as each other.
+Some were popular and others unpopular.
+Some went with nature and some went against nature.
+Those that went with nature had value and those that went against nature had disvalue.
+It seems clear that, according to the Stoics, all things that have value are also popular; it is not clear whether everything that is popular also has value.
+* The weakness in the Stoic position is its refusal to come to terms with the fragility of happiness.
+We have met a parallel temptation in classical
+  epistemology: the refusal to come to terms with the fallibility of judgement.
+The epistemological temptation is embodied in the fallacious argument from ‘Necessarily, if I know that p, then p’ to ‘If I know that p, then necessarily p’.
+The parallel temptation in ethics is to argue from “Necessarily, if I am happy, I have X” to ‘If I am happy, have X necessarily’.
+This argument, if successful, leads to the denial that happiness can be constituted by any contingent good that is capable of being lost.
+* The wise man has all virtues and he is as rare as phoenix.
+The Stoics purchase the invulnerability of happiness only ta the cost of making it unattainable.
+* The Stoics' doctrine of wisdom and happiness, then, offers us little encouragement to strive for virtue.
+However, later Stoics made a distinction between doctrine and precepts, the one being general and the other particular.
+While the doctrine is austere and Olympian, the precepts, by an amiable inconsistency, are often quite liberal and practical.